Lake Tahoe tourists snowed in as winter storm forces closure of I-80, Highway 50 - KTVZ

 Click here for updates on this story

-LAKE TAHOE, California (KABC) — For the third day in a row, I-80 is closed due to blizzard conditions in the Sierra.
+LAKE TAHOE, California (KGO) — For the third day in a row, I-80 is closed due to blizzard conditions in the Sierra.

 Highway 50 was also closed for several hours, and reopened around 10 p.m.
 Monday to drivers who have chains on their tires.